What Is FODMAP Stacking? A Guide to Low FODMAP Food Pairing

 Navigating the Three Phases of the Low FODMAP Diet

-Not only can some foods become moderate to high FODMAP foods with just the shake of the cereal box, but there have also been observations that (unlike some dietary plans where you can consume endless amounts of greenlit foods), ingesting multiple Low FODMAP servings (or green servings) in one sitting can produce symptoms in some individuals.
+Not only can some foods move from Low FODMAP to moderate or high FODMAP with larger serving sizes, but there have also been observations that consuming multiple Low FODMAP servings in one sitting may produce symptoms in some individuals.

 Hence, the concept of FODMAP stacking.